jclark/rpi-cm4-ptp-guide/hardware.md

 | 7 | TP2 | HAT | 12 | GPIO18 | Time pulse 2 |
 | 8 | GND | HAT | 6 or 14 | GND | Ground |

 We also need to mount the board within the case.
 This can be done by using the holes in the board to the inside top of the case.
 It fits best over the area next to the GPIO header, which is designed to be used for a Raspbery Pi Hat, facing down, with the antenna connector facing inwards.
-To do this we need 4 PCB mounts suitable for M3 holes.
-There are two kinds available:
+To do this we need 4 PCB mounts suitable for M3 or M2.5 holes There are two kinds available:

 * nylon PCB standoff with an adhesive base and a post that pushes through the PCB hole
 * a metal stand with a magnetic base and a post threaded to accept an M3 screw; you can find these on AliExpress by searching for "M3 magnetic screw" (they seem to be mostly designed for used with LED light fittings)

-I like the metal ones better.
-They attach very firmly and can be easily removed when needed.

 Both kinds are available in a range of heights.
 A height of around 5mm is ideal.
-I am currently using magnetic ones that are 12mm high, which I purchased [here](https://th.cytron.io/p-m3-pcb-stand-with-magnet-female-13x12mm).
-These do work with the official IO board and Waveshare case (which has extra space on the left side) but are a tight fit.
-Shorter supports woulf work better, and would work the other cases.
+Things get tighter and more awkward with taller stands.
+But 12mm stands work with the official IO board and Waveshare case (which has extra space on the left side).

+I like the magnetic ones better.
+They attach very firmly and can be easily removed when needed.
+I have used magnetic ones that are 12mm high, which I purchased [here](https://th.cytron.io/p-m3-pcb-stand-with-magnet-female-13x12mm).
 I have some [shorter ones](https://www.aliexpress.com/item/32858048503.html) on order.
-One can also get magnets with a countersunk M3 hole, which could then be used with a normal M3 spacer and screw.
+I am currently using a support that combines a 10x3mm magnet with a countersunk M3 hole ([AliExpress}(https://www.aliexpress.com/item/1005002932284493.htm)), a M2.5 4mm countersunk screw, a M2.5 5mm nylon spacer, and a M2.5 4mm nylon pan head screw.
+(I found that an M3 countersunk screw wasn't completely flush.)

 ![image](https://user-images.githubusercontent.com/499966/192184772-14e5f688-ee55-45ed-ab7f-d67dc5e1db10.png)

+#### Time4Pi Module

+This is a [purpose built module](https://store.timebeat.app/products/gnss-raspberry-pi-cm4-module) from Timebeat designed for use with the CM4.

+There is also some [information](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/RPi-Timing/Time4Pi) in the Time Appliance Project of the Open Compute Project (initiated by Facebook).

+I don't know if there is a case that will work with this.